willblev/tinyDuck/README.md

 ```
 By default, tinyDuck.py will create a sketch (.ino) with the same base name as the original Ducky file and in the same directory.
 Alternatively, you can specify the path/filename of the desired output with the '--out' parameter.

-**This code has only been tested and verified to work with simple Ducky scripts- if you find any bugs, please report them!**
+**This code has only been tested and verified to work with simple Ducky scripts**

 *Rubber Ducky Scripts:*
 https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads